-- You can also trade cryptocurrencies with the app
+- You can also trade cryptocurrencies with the app.

-- Trading fees are considerably lower with exchanges compared to the edge wallet
+- Trading fees are considerably lower with exchanges compared to the Edge wallet

-- Supports a limited number of tokens
+- It supports a limited number of tokens

-The Bitpay app was the first app I downloaded when I started trading cryptocurrencies.
+The Bitpay crypto trading app was the first app I downloaded when I started trading cryptocurrencies.
 The company was the first to give cryptocurrency investors an extremely easy way to convert their Bitcoin into fiat currency.

 Now, the app provides you with a wallet you can use to store Bitcoin, Bitcoin Cash, Ethereum, and Dogecoin.
 It allows you to convert cryptos into fiat currency so you can load up a debit card that is connected to the app.
 It typically only takes about a minute to convert cryptocurrencies into fiat for your debit card.

 That might not seem like a huge deal now that there are countless exchanges and ways to convert cryptos into fiat currency, but, once upon a time, Coinbase was the only player in town, and it took up to three business days for cryptos converted into fiat currency to show up in your bank account.

 Bitpay providing cryptocurrency investors with a better way to turn cryptos into fiat you could spend right away was a game-changer.
 Now, competitors like Paxful’s debit card have emerged and they offer similar services.